Getting started

 Next steps

-The editor is now working, but it's not very useful.
-Depending on your use case, you are will most likely need to enable a set of additional features.
+Hopefully, at this point, the editor component is installed and working in your setup, but it's not very useful.
+Depending on your use case, you will need some additional features.
 To ensure that the bundle size stays small, MDXEditor uses a plugin system.
-As a convention, each plugin is a separate export, so you can import only the ones you need.
 Below is an example of a few basic plugins being enabled for the editor.

 function App() {